founderlab/fl-admin/readme.md

     label: label(key),                                        // Human readable label to use for the given field

     InputComponent: SmartInput,                               // The component to use to edit this field.
 Any component that can be used with a `redux-form` field will suit.

+    input: 'text',                                            // The input type, will be supplied to the input component as a `type` prop.
+The default `SmartInput` component knows how to render these options: 'text', 'textarea', 'date', 'datetime', 'time', 'image', 'file', 'checkbox', 'static'.

     listDisplay: false,                                       // Show this field on the listing page